scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 usability and prevent confusion.

 BespON requires that dict keys be unique; keys are never overwritten.
-Similarly, there is no way to set and then modify list elements  In contrast, the JSON specification [JSON]_ only specifies that keys "SHOULD be unique."
+Similarly, there is no way to set and then modify list elements.
+In contrast, the JSON specification only specifies that keys "SHOULD be unique" [JSON]_.
 Python's JSON module [py:json]_ allows duplicate keys, with later keys overwriting earlier ones.
 Although YAML [YAML]_ specifies that keys are unique, in practice PyYaml [pkg:PyYAML]_ and ``ruamel.yaml``